Phyllis A. Whitney

-Phyllis Ayame Whitney (September 9, 1903 – February 8, 2008) was an American mystery writer of more than 70 novels.
+Phyllis Ayame Whitney (September 9, 1903 – February 8, 2008) was an American mystery writer who wrote 73 novels, most all of them in the suspense and mystery genre.
+39 of her books were for adults, 20 for young adults (juveniles), and 14 written for children.
+Her books sold millions of copies and were published in more than thirty countries.

 Born in Yokohama, Japan to American parents in 1903, she spent her early years in Asia.
 After the death of her parents she moved to Chicago where she lived with her aunt.
 Later in life, Whitney moved to Staten Island, New York and resided there for 20 years with her daughter and second husband, Lovell Jahnke.
 Staten Island became the inspiration and setting for several of her books.